jessesquires/jessesquires.com/_posts/2017-09-10-building-a-site-with-jekyll-on-nfsn.md

 This site used to be hosted via [GitHub Pages](https://pages.github.com), but I decided to move to a dedicated host to have more control over how I develop and deploy the site, and how it's configured.
 A number of limitations and quirks eventually drove me to migrate away from GitHub pages to my excellent and inexpensive bare-bones host, [NearlyFreeSpeech.net](https://www.nearlyfreespeech.net).
 I was also interested in learning to do all of this on my own, rather than relying on GitHub Pages "magic".
 If you're looking to setup your own Jekyll-powered site, or if you're looking to migrate off of GitHub Pages, hopefully this is helpful.

 <!--excerpt-->

+{% include updated_notice.html
+    update_message="This post has been updated to reflect recent changes with NearlyFreeSpeech, as well as changes in my setup."
+%}

 ### Overview of this site